MystenLabs/sui/.changeset/yellow-ants-smoke.md

 "@mysten/sui.js": minor
 ---

-Remove old `SuiExecuteTransactionResponse` interface, and `CertifiedTransaction` interface in favor of the new unified `SuiTransactionResponse` interfaces.
+Remove old `SuiExecuteTransactionResponse` interface, and `CertifiedTransaction` interface in favor of the new unified `SuiTransactionBlockResponse` interfaces.